 At the 1B scale, rather than using separate datasets of increasing complexity, we stratified the DCLM-Baseline-1.0 corpus itself into tiers of general, domain-specific, and specialized reasoning complexity.
 This enabled us to perform curriculum progression entirely within a single large corpus, while leveraging the model’s increased capacity to handle more complexity earlier in training as compared to the small-scale experiments.
 To implement this, we first perform \emph{complexity stratification} using a separate pretrained LLM:

-\begin{enumerate} \item \textbf{Constructing Classifier Training Set:} Using GPT-4o-mini, we label a subset of 20,000 documents by classifying complexity into three levels: \begin{itemize} \item \emph{High School}: Structured text with limited abstraction or formal reasoning, such as news articles, beginner-level Wikipedia pages, or simple conversational stories. \item \emph{Undergraduate}: Content with moderate reading difficulty and some domain-specific concepts, including ArXiv abstracts and science articles that require basic abstract reasoning. \item \emph{Graduate/Advanced}: Highly technical or specialized content such as academic papers in AI/ML, legal documents, medical research studies, and code repositories (e.g., GitHub). \end{itemize} \item \textbf{Class Balancing \& Splitting:} We then upsampled any underrepresented categories, and performed a random 80/10/10 split for training, validation, and testing, respectively. \item \textbf{Model-Based Classification:} Finally, we trained a simple DistilBERT-based classifier \citep{Sanh2019DistilBERTLighter} on this data, which achieved $>90\%$ test-set accuracy and was used to label the full 2M document subset of DCLM used for training. \end{enumerate}

-Then, by choosing mixture weights over the stratified splits of DCLM, our data schedule (see Table \ref{table:llama_splits}) reflects a gradual shift from general to specialized content as model depth increases.
+\begin{enumerate}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item \textbf{Constructing Classifier Training Set:} Using GPT-4o-mini, we label a subset of 20,000 documents by classifying complexity into three levels: \begin{itemize} \item \emph{High School}: Structured text with limited abstraction or formal reasoning, such as news articles, beginner-level Wikipedia pages, or simple conversational stories. \item \emph{Undergraduate}: Content with moderate reading difficulty and some domain-specific concepts, including ArXiv abstracts and science articles that require basic abstract reasoning. \item \emph{Graduate/Advanced}: Highly technical or specialized content such as academic papers in AI/ML, legal documents, medical research studies, and code repositories (e.g., GitHub). \end{itemize} \item \textbf{Class Balancing \& Splitting:} We then upsampled any underrepresented categories, and performed a random 80/10/10 split for training, validation, and testing. \item \textbf{Model-Based Classification:} Finally, we trained a simple DistilBERT-based classifier \citep{Sanh2019DistilBERTLighter} on this data, which achieved $>90\%$ test-set accuracy and was used to label the full 2M document subset of DCLM used for training.
+Then, by choosing mixture weights over the stratified splits of DCLM, our data schedule (see Appendix \ref{appendix:setup}) reflects a gradual shift from general to specialized content as model depth increases. \end{enumerate}